-The draft validation report including the initial validation findings underwent a technical review before being submitted to the project participants.
-The final validation report was subject to another technical review before requesting registration of the project activity.
+The validation report underwent a technical review before requesting registration of the project activity.
 The technical review was performed by a technical reviewer qualified in accordance with DNV's qualification scheme for CDM validation and verification.

 3.5 Validation Team